Fishing industry in New Zealand

-As with other countries, New Zealand’s 200 nautical miles exclusive economic zone gives its fishing industry special fishing rights.
+As with other countries, New Zealand's 200 nautical mile exclusive economic zone gives its fishing industry special fishing rights.
 It covers 4.1 million square kilometres.
 This is the sixth largest zone in the world, and is fourteen times the land area of New Zealand.

 The New Zealand zone has a rich and unusually complex underwater topography.
 Over 15,000 marine species are known to live there, about ten percent of the world's diversity.
 Many of these are migratory species, but New Zealand's isolation means also that many of the marine species are unique to New Zealand.

 Statistics

 New Zealand's wild fisheries captured 441,000 tonnes and earned over NZ$1 billion in exports in the fishing year 2006/07.
 The aquaculture of mussels, salmon and oysters earned another $226 million.
-This made seafood the country’s fifth largest export earner.
+This made seafood the country's fifth largest export earner.

 There are about two tonnes of fish in the New Zealand fisheries for every New Zealander.
 Just under ten percent of this stock is harvested each year.

 In the fishing year 2006/07, there were 1,316 commercial fishing vessels and 229 processors and licensed fish receivers, employing 7,155 people.
 About 1.2 million or 31 percent of New Zealanders engage, at least occasionally, in recreational fishing with an annual recreational take of about 25,000 tonnes.

 Historical development

-Traditionally New Zealand's fishing industry was an inshore one largely confined to the domestic market.
+Traditionally New Zealand's fishing industry was an inshore one largely confined to the domestic market, favoring small, artisanal vessels such as mullet boats.
 From 1938 to 1963, there was a licensing system operating, involving gear and area controls.
 Starting in the 1960s, the offshore waters, outside the then 12 nautical mile territorial sea, were exploited by Japanese, Taiwanese, South Korean, and Soviet trawlers.

 In 1977 the 200 nautical mile exclusive economic zone was established.
 These zones were established because countries wanted protection from foreign fishing vessels.
-Because New Zealand’s territory includes the Chatham Islands and other outer islands, its EEZ is 4.1 million square kilometres, the sixth largest fishing zone in the world.
+Because New Zealand's territory includes the Chatham Islands and other outer islands, its EEZ is 4.1 million square kilometres, the sixth largest fishing zone in the world.

 This was a huge resource, and expectations were high.
 The inshore fisheries had become over exploited, and the search was on for new offshore fisheries.
 New Zealand companies embarked on joint ventures with foreign companies.
 Trawling crews from other nations taught New Zealanders how to fish deep waters and in return got a share of the catch.

 By 1980 the consequences of the "Think Big" policy for the fishing industry were becoming very apparent.
 Mel Courtney, MP for Nelson and convenor of the Opposition fisheries' sub-committee on production and marketing, in asserting "the policy is falling apart", expressed the view of many.
 "The industry expanded so rapidly it was overcapitalized with too many boats...the inshore fleet expanded and joint venture and duty-free boats exerted further pressure" (Commercial Fishing June 1980 5).